semaphoreci/book-cicd-docker-kubernetes/chapters/01-introduction.md

 - Moved to Kubernetes version v1.20.
 All commands and actions were tested with this version.
 - Added note about accessing services in local development Kubernetes clusters.
-- Added mentions of: parametrized pipelines, test results, code change detection.
+- Added mentions of new CI/CD features: parametrized pipelines, test results, code change detection.
+- DigitalOcean deployment now uses their Private Container Registry service instead of GitHub.
+- Updated setup steps for DigitalOcean, Google Cloud, and AWS.
+- Updated UI screenshots using higher resolution.
 - Minor fixes.

 ## How to Contact Us